rahil161190/Web_API/README.md

-Main machine learning model for Loantap:-
+Main machine learning model for Loantap with file name "LoanTap_LogisticRegression(Rahil)"
 # LoanTap Credit-Risk Pipeline 💳

 An end-to-end proof-of-concept for predicting loan defaults using **Logistic Regression, SMOTE, and class-weighting**.